-The building of a concrete office wing will place a big change on the building's schedule; this change will be addressed in a construction breadth along with a cost comparison of the concrete system versus the composite steel system currently employed.
-Detailed take-offs of material costs will compare the two systems and determine which is cheaper.
-A schedule will also be created for the concrete office wing and fitted into the actual schedule to determine the impact on construction time.
+The building of a concrete office wing will place a big change on the building's construction; this change will be addressed along with a cost comparison of the concrete system versus the composite steel system currently employed in a construction breadth.
+Detailed take-offs of material costs using RSMeans will compare the two systems and determine which is cheaper.
+Schedules for both the concrete and steel office wing designs will be made to determine effects on construction times.
+These construction issues will help in determining the overall feasibility of such a change.